abtzpro/WhoDat/README.md

 To use the script, simply run it from the command line and specify the target and any desired lookup options: python whodat.py example.com -whois -geoip -reverse

+WhoDat is Developed by abtzpro, Adam R, and Hello Security